 Started in 2011 as WatchGeek, WristReview is one of the most widely read watch blogs in the world.
 You’ll find a passion from our writers that’s hard to match.
 With constantly updated news, reviews and critiques, WristReview caters for all levels of luxury from entry-level to Haute Horlogerie.
 WristReview also covers watch events such as SIHH and BaselWorld.

 WristReview initially started with Jovan Krstevski.
-Although it took time, he built up a large amount of faithful followers of the website.
+Although it took time, he built up plenty of faithful followers of the website.
 With the help of new contributing writers and editors, WristReview is constantly updated with new articles of a wide range of topics.

 The two most popular age group for WristReview readers is 25-34 and 35-44 with most visiting from the USA, but Asia and Europe are also heavily populated with the WristReview audience.